 - Prolonged labor

-- Large birth weight contributing to difficult birth
+- Large birth weight contributing to a difficult birth

 - Excessive force used with forceps during birth